-The following table sets forth fees billed for professional audit services and other services rendered to the Company by Grant Thornton LLP and its affiliates for our fiscal years ended December 31, 2021 and 2020.
+The following table sets forth fees billed for professional audit services and other services rendered to the Company by Grant Thornton LLP and its affiliates for our fiscal years ended December 31, 2022 and 2021.

-Year Ended December 31,
+Ended nber 31,

-2021 2020
+2022 2021

-Audit Fees \$ 515,618 \$ 464,880
+Audit Fees \$ 592,800 \$ 515,618

 Audit-Related Fees 155,480

 Tax Fees

 All Other Fees

-Total \$ 671,098 \$ 464,880
+Total \$ 592,800 \$ 671,098

 Audit Fees.
 Audit fees consist of fees billed for professional services performed by Grant Thornton LLP for the audit of our annual financial statements, the review of interim financial statements, the audit of the effectiveness of our internal control over financial reporting and services that are normally provided in connection with registration statements.
-Audit fees for 2020 also include \$10,400 for professional services rendered in connection with our registration statement on Form S-8 and \$26,000 for professional services rendered in connection with certain reviews necessary to complete the audit of our annual financial statements.
+Audit fees for 2022 also include \$20,800 for professional services rendered in connection with the audit of Provider Relief Fund financial statements, which related to the requirements of acceptance of the CARES Act funding received in 2019.

 Audit-Related Fees.
 Audit-Related Fees in 2021 consist of fees for due diligence services provided in connection with our acquisition of AffloVest in 2021.
-There were no such fees incurred in 2020.
+There were no such fees incurred in 2022.

 Tax Fees.
-There were no such fees incurred in 2021 or 2020.
+There were no such fees incurred in 2022 or 2021.

 All Other Fees.
-There were no such fees incurred in 2021 or 2020.
+There were no such fees incurred in 2022 or 2021.